ansible/awx/docs/docsite/rst/userguide/applications_auth.rst

 .. note::

 		You can only create OAuth 2 Tokens for your user via the API or UI, which means you can only access your own user profile in order to configure or view your tokens.
-If you are an admin and need to create or remove tokens for other users, see the revoke and create commands in the :ref:`Token and session management <administration:ag_token_utility>` section of the |ata|.
+If you are an admin and need to create or remove tokens for other users, see the revoke and create commands in the :ref:`Token and session management <ag_token_utility>` section of the |ata|.

 .. include:: ../common/add-token.rst